 It could be helpful to switch to red lights in your bathroom at night.
 Red lights may help your body to ease back into sleep more easily if you have to wake up at night to use the bathroom.

-Ok, so what’s the solution?
+Okay, so what’s the solution?
 Using bright fluorescent bulbs throughout the day and then frantically changing them to red light bulbs at night?
 There has got to be a better way.
 And there is!
 Check it out below.

-Smart bulbs are the lightbulbs that change their lighting according to the time of day.
+Smart bulbs are lightbulbs that change their lighting according to the time of day.
 That means that in the daytime they will emit blue light.
 Blue light reflects daylight and that helps to keep us alert.
 In the evenings and throughout the night they emit red light.
 Red light is known to be conducive to good sleep patterns.

 Smart bulbs are not set in some rigid, unbreakable sequence of bright in the day and dull at night.
 If you are reading in the day and fancy a cozier light, you can change it!
 It is easy to change the settings on a smart bulb so that they reflect your mood and not just the time of day.